kilna/kilna.net/content/_index.md

 # Kilna

 **Kilna** is a multi-domain creator with an interest in film, art, games, music and technology.

-His legal name is *Anthony Kilna*, but he perfers to be addressed by last name, Kilna.
+**What's in a name?** His legal name is *Anthony Kilna*, but he strongly perfers to be addressed by last name, Kilna.
 In many contexts he will list his last name first.